Kinesiology

 Kinesiology does not require a math course as a major requirement.
 However, students regularly take science courses, such as chemistry and physics, as electives within this major.

-- Score a 2, 3, 4, or 5 on the AP Calculus exam
+• Score a 2, 3, 4, or 5 on the Advanced Placement (AP) Calculus exam

-- Score a 2, 3, 4, or 5 on the AP Pre-Calculus exam
+• Score a 2, 3, 4, or 5 on the AP Pre-Calculus exam

-- Earn college credit in a Pre-Calculus 2 course which transfers as a Western equivalent of MATH 1TT according to the Transfer Course Equivalency Guide or is from a school not listed in the Transfer Course Equivalency Guide with a grade of C- or better
+• Earn college credit in a Pre-Calculus 1 or Pre-Calculus 2 course which transfers as a Western equivalent of MATH 1TT with a grade of C-minus or better

-- For college credit earned through International Baccalaureate (IB) exams in Mathematics, please see the IB Credit Table
+• For college credit earned through International Baccalaureate (IB) exams in Mathematics, please see the IB Credit Table

 If none of the above applies to you, you will likely need to take the MPA in order to access chemistry and physics coursework as a part of this major.